Gc04346/ComputerVision/PS02/README.md

 ### Formulation 03

-Formulation 3 was about edge detection, and comparing how amplitude and phase values
+Formulation 3 was about edge detection, and comparing how amplitude and phase values perform with relation to edge highlighting.
+I had some issues understanding this formulation, regarding what I actually had to do.
+The fact that I had to have two operators caused some confusion, and I had some doubts regarding what pixel from the window Wp I had to get to set the values for images M and P.